- You can afford beautiful, healthy teeth without financial burdens.

 Conditions and scope of benefits of the tariff

 There are sometimes major differences between the tariffs for private dental insurance in Germany, even if the scope of benefits is similar.
 You need a plan that offers you the best value for money.
-This can also mean choosing a more expensive plan if you value very extensive benefits or full reimbursement without deductible.
+This can also mean choosing a more expensive plan if you value very extensive benefits or full annual reimbursement without deductible.

 Age